spacetelescope/drizzlepac/doc/source/hap-parameters.rst

     not be populated if the ``rnkeyword`` parameter is in use.

 exptime: str, default=""
+    .. ?

 State of input files
 ^^^^^^^^^^^^^^^^^^^^

 restore: bool, default=False
+    Copy input files FROM archive directory for processing?

 preserve: bool, default=False
+    Copy input files to archive directory, if not already archived?

 overwrite: bool, default=False
+    Copy input files into archive, overwriting if required?

 clean: bool, default=True
+    Delete temporary files after completion?

 Step 1: Static mask
 ^^^^^^^^^^^^^^^^^^^

 static: bool, default=True
+    Create static bad-pixel mask from the data?

 static_sig: 4.0
+    Sigma*rms below mode to clip for static mask

 Step 2: Sky Subtraction
 ^^^^^^^^^^^^^^^^^^^^^^^